Political campaign: History

 Political campaigns have existed as long as there have been informed citizens to campaign amongst.
 Democratic societies have regular election campaigns, but political campaigning can occur on particular issues even in non-democracies so long as freedom of expression is allowed.
 Often mass campaigns are started by the less privileged or anti-establishment viewpoints (as against more powerful interests whose first resort is lobbying).
 The phenomenon of political campaigns are tightly tied to lobby groups and political parties.

 The first modern campaign is often described as William Ewart Gladstone's Midlothian campaign in 1878–80, although there may be earlier recognizably modern examples from the 19th century.
 The 1896 William McKinley presidential campaign laid the groundwork for modern campaigns.

-In the 1790-1820s, the Federalist Party and the Democratic-Republican Party battled it out in the so-called "First Party System".
-American election campaigns in the 19th century created the first mass-base political parties and invented many of the techniques of mass campaigning.

 History of election campaigns in America

-Political campaigns are forever changing and evolving with the growth of technology.
-In the nineteenth-century candidates were not traveling the country in search of votes.
-That is until the American presidential race of 1896 when William McKinley recruited the help of Marcus A. Hanna.
+In the 19th Century, American presidential candidates seldom traveled or made speeches in support of their candidacies.
+Through 1904, only eight major presidential candidates did so (William Henry Harrison in 1840, Winfield Scott in 1852, Stephen A. Douglas in 1860, Horatio Seymour in 1868, Horace Greeley in 1872, James A. Garfield in 1880, James G. Blaine in 1884, William Jennings Bryan in 1896 and 1900, and Alton B. Parker in 1904), whereas every major presidential candidate since then has done so, with the sole exception of Calvin Coolidge in 1924.
+In 1896, William McKinley recruited the help of Marcus A. Hanna.
 Hanna devised a plan to have voters come to McKinley.
 McKinley won the race with 51% of the votes.

 The development of new technologies has completely changed the way political campaigns are run.
-In the late twentieth-century campaigns shifted into television and radio broadcasts.
-The early 00s brought interactive websites.
+In the late 20th Century, campaigns shifted into television and radio broadcasts.
+The early 2000s brought interactive websites.
 By 2008 the world of campaigns was available to millions of people through the internet and social media programs.
-2008 marks a new era of digital elections because of the fast-paced movement of information.
+2008 marked a new era of digital elections because of the fast-paced movement of information.